Unlocking the Potential of Satellite-based Data and Analytics for Smallholder Farmers

 - Develop and test innovative strategies and methods for dramatically reducing the costs of collecting ground-truth data or further use within the data chain.

 - Identify, map, and promote standards for collecting and aggregating high quality training data, driven by priority use case applications of end products.

 - Facilitate the scaling of training dataset creation and exchange through an improved data sharing ecosystem.

 - Improve access to repositories of regularly updated ground data and core insights layers (i.e., crop yields, acreage, production) to enable scalable satellite-based analytics in emerging agricultural economies.

 Designed and implemented in close coordination with a range of key partners and complementary efforts, the ECAAS project will be executed in two phases:

-- Phase 2 – Full-scale implementation of the systematic effort (Beginning October 2022).
-The design and implementation framework of this phase will depend on lessons learned and recommendations from the first phase, and this will be updated over time.
+- Phase 2 – Full-scale implementation of the systematic effort (Fall of 2023).
+The design and implementation framework of this phase will depend on lessons learned and recommendations from the first phase.
+Any updates for Phase 2 will be posted on this site.